Happy Friday everyone! From unicorn, polka dot cat, yellow dog, guinea pig #1 and guinea pig #2, lizard and the king cobra snake. :)

 To make one cottage, you need total 4 rectangle graham crackers.
 Break 2 in half to make 4 squares.
 Carefully cut the top half of 2 crackers to make the sides of the roof (I used a serrated knife) and one skinny piece for the very top (I used my broken piece pile to cut my skinny pieces from).

+To put together I found it easiest to lay the squares for the sides down and put a line of icing along the top edges and then press the edges of the tall sides onto them.
 Once you've secured the bottom, repeat that idea for the squares for the roof and place them gently on the sloped edges.
 I always had a gap at the very top so I used the skinny piece to place on top.
+Once the whole thing is secure, begin to decorate.
+It is easiest to put the frosting on the piece you want to place on your cottage.

 Then play the candy with the icing 'glue' on them to the cottage where ever you please.